alexzielenski/Zeppelin/layout/Library/Zeppelin/README.md

 ## Sizing

 ###### iOS 4/5/6
-All images should have a high of 20px in 1x and 40px for retina (@2x) – but don’t fille the entire image unless you want it to take the entire height of the statusbar.
+All images should have a width of 1px and a height of 20px for legacy devices and 40px for retina (@2x) – but don’t fille the entire image unless you want it to take the entire height of the statusbar.
 Also, the image usually needs to be pushed a bit to the right side because for some reason iOS doesn’t have the same amount of padding on both sides.

 ###### iOS 7+
-Make your images as small as possible within 16px tall (32px on retina) and 40px wide (80px on retina).
+Make your images as small as possible within 16px tall (32px on 2x and 48px on 3x) and 40px wide (80px on 2x and 120px on 3x).
 Trim transparent pixels.
 Zeppelin takes care of the above padding issue mentioned above.

 ## Naming